• Government

 You can sign up to receive updates on Beacon’s sustainability efforts here.

-NEW: City of Beacon Composting Pilot
+City of Beacon Composting Program

 For more detail on the program and for information on how you can participate in the program, click here.